lbruand/freetle/freetlelib/GETTINGSTARTED.markdown

 ```

 Each rule has a name and a rule body which is a combination of operators and unit transformations.
+Rules are used to decompose the grammar structure of the language to match.
+For instance, the document rule indicate in its body that there is :

+    1 A `header` rule.
+    2 Any number of `element` and at least one.
+    3 A `footer` rule.

 ## Transformer